nkoehler/mapper/README.md

 # Limitations
 This is an MVP.
 As such, there were many shortcuts taken in the interest of speed.
 Here are some shortcomings and how I would address them for a real production scenario.

+**Code Safety**: Shortcuts were taken when calling functions/methods that may not always return success (ex. indexOf, etc.).
+In production, the return values would be properly checked and verified before proceeding.

 **Security**: Secret keys, passwords, and configuration data are plain text.
 In production, these would be protected by a configuration vault or some other secure means of passing this data to the application.

 **Scalability**: Thousands of simultaneous requests would slow down the system.
 In production, the backend would use caching where possible and would only select the columns needed from the table.